 In addition to members from Senate Executive, the membership of Sub-Committee shall include a member from each of Academic Policy, Planning, and Research, and Academic Standards, Curriculum, and Pedagogy.
 [March 27, 2003; May 28, 2009]

 4. Cancellation of Classes

-ii) the Dean of the Faculty concerned, with the agreement of the Chair of Senate (or the Chair's nominee), or
+- the Dean/ Principal of the Faculty concerned, with the agreement of the Chair of Senate (or designate) or

-Except in emergency or exceptional situations and subject to Presidential Order or Senate Policy on Class Cancellation, any cancellation of classes or limitation of academic activity for all or part of a day in any or all Faculties must be approved by Senate prior to the commencement of the term in which the cancellation is required, in order to allow as much time as possible for any necessary adjustments.
-In declaring a limitation of academic activity, the Senate may declare, amongst other things, that students will receive no academic penalty for failure to attend class or classes on a particular day; that students missing class must be given reasonable alternative access to materials, that alternative arrangements must be made in the event that students miss tests or examinations; that tests or examinations may not be scheduled on a particular day.
+Except in emergency or exceptional situations as set out below, and subject to Presidential Order or this policy, any cancellation of classes or limitation of academic activity for all or part of a day in any or all Faculties must be approved by Senate prior to the commencement of the term in which the cancellation is required, in order to allow as much time as possible for any necessary adjustments.

 5. Act for Senate Under Summer Authority